Portrait of Sepehr Ilami

 PhD Student in Industrial Engineering • Northeastern University

 Welcome!
 I'm a third-year PhD student in the department of Industrial Engineering at Northeastern University.
 My research lies in Computational Social Science, Collective Behavior, and Multi-agent decision-making.
 I'm fortunate to be be advised by Babak Heydari.
-Previously, I got my BSc in Computer Engineering at Sharif University of Technology in Iran, where I was born and raised.
+Previously, I got my BSc in Computer Engineering at Aryamehr (Sharif) University of Technology in Iran, where I was born and raised.

 Research